psusecurity/psusecurity.github.io/README.md

 ## Preparation

-At first, install VirtualBox following Documents :
+At first, you need to install VirtualBox by following Documents :

 - [Installation of VirtualBox in Windows/Mac](https://github.com/psusecurity/psusecurity.github.io/raw/master/doc/VirtualBox_Installation.pdf)
 - [Installation of VirtualBox in Ubuntu](https://github.com/psusecurity/psusecurity.github.io/raw/master/doc/Install_VirtualBox_on_Ubuntu.pdf)

-or by Videos :
+or Videos :

 - [Install VirtualBox on Windows 10](https://www.youtube.com/watch?v=63_kPIQUPp8)
 - [Install VirtualBox on Mac](https://www.youtube.com/watch?v=lEvM-No4eQo)
 - [How to install VirtualBox on Ubuntu 14.04 LTS](https://www.youtube.com/watch?v=si0nSaCnNoY).

-Second, download one virtual machine package from [PSU Box](https://psu.box.com/s/ad8oflskty9byy24urczunbu4z3py5a5), open it with your virtualbox.
+Second, you need download one virtual machine package from [PSU Box](), open it with you installed virtualbox.
 The username and password is **s2ist** and **s2ist**.

-Finally, execute instruction in Tip 1 to disable ASLR(Address Space Layout Randomization).
+Finally, you could execute instruction in Tip 1 to disable ASLR(Address Space Layout Randomization).

 ## Challenges